 The J.C.
 Boyle Penstocks will be removed and transported off-site for disposal.
 Prior to ground disturbance, the Renewal Corporation will perform testing to characterize baseline soil contamination and conduct requisite lead abatement to address potential contamination resulting from lead-based paint used on the penstocks.
 The concrete anchors will be partially removed to the spring line of the penstocks, and then buried using locally available overburden soils side cast from the original construction.
-The Renewal Corporation will use native rock borrowed from within the work limits, subject to further consultation with BLM, to block public access or establish site stability.
-The Renewal Corporation will add a limited soil topping to support planting native vegetation and undertake additional erosion control measures, including installation of check dams or water bars to attenuate flow, beyond what is required in the NPDES 1200-C, subject to such further consultation.
-Erosion and sediment control measures for decommissioning and stabilization of the penstocks will be conducted in accordance with the NPDES 1200-C.
+Final stabilization will be achieved using coarse native rock and single hydroseed application.
+Erosion and sediment control measures for decommissioning of the penstocks will be conducted in accordance with the NPDES 1200-C.